“There’s a lot more business out there in small town America than I ever dreamed of.”

-For example, in our area there are Gold Gym’s, local owned gyms, and 4 Crossfit boxes.
-What you don’t see are in any Yoga studios.
+For example, in our area, there are Gold Gym’s, local owned gyms, and 4 Crossfit boxes.
+What you don’t see are any Yoga studios.
 I think it would be harder for a pure Yoga studio to survive here, but could definitely do well in another small town.

-Almost 10 years later he has built his business even beyond his own expectations and is widely regarded as one of the best photographers in our are.
-He’s a testament how a small business idea can thrive in a small town.
+Almost 10 years later, he has built his business even beyond his own expectations and is widely regarded as one of the best photographers in our area.
+He’s a testament to how a small business idea can thrive in a small town.